AP Source: NFL offers players to scrap all preseason games

-(AP) — The NFL has offered to scrap all preseason games, a person familiar with the decision tells The Associated Press.
+The NFL has offered to scrap all preseason games, a person familiar with the decision told The Associated Press.

 Another part of the offer is to provide a means for players concerned about participating in training camp and/or games to opt out and receive a stipend.